arunmadhusud/Tensorrt-llm-examples/README.md

 ImportError: ...mpi4py/MPI.cpython-310-x86_64-linux-gnu.so: undefined symbol: MPI_Aint_add
 ```

-This implies that mpi4py was automatically compiled against a different MPI version than the OpenMPI you installed via Conda.
+This implies that mpi4py was compiled against a different MPI version than the OpenMPI you installed via Conda.
 The mpi4py package needs to be compiled against the same OpenMPI installation.
 Fix it by:
 ```bash
 # Uninstall the pip version of mpi4py
 pip uninstall mpi4py -y